mhewedy/viper/README.md

 ## How to create an image:

-The following steps need to do **once** for each image you want to create:
+**The following steps need to do done once for each image you want to create:**

 1. [Install Linux on VirtualBox](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox)
 2. [Change network settings to *Bridge*](https://www.opentechguides.com/how-to/article/virtualbox/140/vm-virtualbox-networking.html)
 3. Login to the guest os then run the script [post_create_deb.sh](https://raw.githubusercontent.com/mhewedy/vm/master/samples/post_create_deb.sh) to do required setup. *(you will have to slightly modify it to run on non-debian distro)*